A friend recently mentioned that she wished she had more time off work to travel – and more money to travel with.

 Airline miles, for example, are notoriously difficult to redeem almost year-round, and can be almost impossible to cash in unless your travel dates are extremely flexible.
 Hotel loyalty points, on the other hand, are usually easy to earn and redeem, especially if you are willing to book your hotel stays up to six months in advance.
 If you want to get started but are worried about the hassle, it might be wise to choose rewards that are easy to cash in — at least at first.

 With that being said, cards that offer cash back or travel credit are some of the easiest to work with.
 Take the Barclaycard Arrival® Plus World Elite Mastercard®, for example.
-To earn 60,000 bonus miles, you simply need to spend $5,000 on the card within 90 days of account opening and paying the annual fee.
+To earn 60,000 bonus miles, you simply need to spend $5,000 on the card within 90 days of account opening.

 The bottom line is this: If you like to travel and wish you could do more of it, then the rewards game might be worth looking into.
 Likewise, if you don’t like to travel or don’t want to deal with any extra responsibility, the game might be too much of a hassle for you.
 It all depends on what your goals are and if credit card rewards can help you get there.